hei-templates/.github/profile/README.md

 ### Presentation Slide Templates
 - [hei-typst-slides-polylux](https://github.com/hei-templates/hei-typst-slides-polylux): This repository contains a typst template for slides created by [Klagarge](https://github.com/Klagarge)

+### Logos
+- [hei-synd-logos](https://github.com/hei-templates/hei-synd-logos): This repository contains a collection of logos for either HEI-Vs or Synd

 ## Contributing

 We welcome contributions from students and faculty members of HEI-Vs Engineering School.
 If you would like to contribute to any of the repositories in this organization, please follow these steps: